-The “more than analytics company”, CYBAEA are experts in exploiting those insights and execute on that knowledge within the business to deliver profits and sustainable advantage.
+As the “more than analytics company” we understand how to exploit those insights and execute on that knowledge within the business to deliver profits and sustainable advantage.

-The teacher is usually Allan Engelhardt who is an expert with 23 years experience in big data analysis and more than 9 years experience with R.
+The teacher is usually Allan Engelhardt who is an expert with over 26 years experience in big data analysis and more than 15 years experience with R.

 Dates and more information